 Cost Sharing - Cost sharing refers to amounts that a member has to pay when services or drugs are gotten.
-(This is in addition to our plan's monthly premium.)
 Cost sharing includes any combination of the following 3 types of payments: 1) any deductible amount a plan may impose before services or drugs are covered; 2) any fixed copayment amount that a plan requires when a specific service or drug is gotten; or 3) any coinsurance amount, a percentage of the total amount paid for a service or drug that a plan requires when a specific service or drug is gotten.